mtusman/gemini-python/README.md

 r.revive_hearbeat()
 ```
 ### Websocket Client
 If you'd prefer to recieve live updates you can either choose to subsribe to the public market data websocket or the private order events websocket.
-For more information about the difference between the two websockets visit the official [gemini documentation](https://docs.gemini.com/websocket-api).
+For more information about the difference between the two websockets visit the official [Gemini documentation](https://docs.gemini.com/websocket-api).

 ### MarketData Websocket
 Market data is a public API that streams all the market data on a given symbol.